ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/p6-t1-gh-cli.md

-# Descripción de la Práctica gh-cli

 ## gh alias

 ### gh create-repo

-Using `gh api` and `gh alias --shell` add to `gh` an extension `gh create-repo` that creates the repo inside the given organization:
+Using `gh api` and `gh alias --shell` (do not use the existing `gh repo create`) add to `gh` an extension `gh repo-create` that creates the repo inside the given organization:

 ```
-$ gh create-repo tuturepo ULL-ESIT-PL-2021
+$ gh repo-create ULL-ESIT-PL-2021/tuturepo
 $ gh repo view ULL-ESIT-PL-2021/tuturepo -w
 ```